-SECTION 1.
-Short Title. - This Act shall be known as the "Alternative Minerals Management Act of 2016."

-SEC.
-2. Declaration of Policy. - It is hereby declared the policy of the State to:

-- a.
-Maintain peace and order, protect life, liberty and property and promote the general welfare; - b.
-Advance the medium- and long-term needs of the Philippines; - c.
-Encourage the advancement of the industry's technology with emphasis on existing indigenous knowledge, research and development; - d.
-Protect and advance the right of the people to a balanced and healthful ecology in accord with the rhythm and harmony of nature; - e.
-Value the dignity of every human person and guarantees full respect for human rights; - f.
-Promote social justice in all phases of national development: - g.
-Recognize and promote the rights of indigenous cultural communities within the framework of national unity and development and protect the right to self-determination of the indigenous and Moro peoples; - h.
-Protect and promote the right to health of the people and instill health consciousness among them; - 21 i.
-Pursue an independent foreign policy.
-In its relations with other states the paramount consideration shall be national sovereignty, territorial integrity, national interest, and the right to self-determination; - j.
-Develop a self-reliant and independent national economy effectively controlled by Filipinos; - 26 k.
-Ensure the autonomy of local governments; - 27 I. Give highest priority to the enactment of measures that protect and enhance the right of all the people to human dignity, reduce social, economic, and political inequalities, n.
-Adopt and accept the generally accepted principles as embodied in the International Covenant on Civil and Political Rights, International Covenant on Economic, Social, Cultural Rights, UN Declaration on the Rights of Indigenous Peoples, UN Convention on Biodiversity and other international accords on human rights, labor rights, the rights of women and children, and the protection and preservation of the environment, of which the State is a party.
+1 Section 1.
+Short Title. - This Act shall be known as the "Alternative Mineral 2 Management Act of 2019."
+3 Sec.
+2. Declaration of Policy. - It is hereby declared the policy of the State to: 4 a) Maintain peace and order, protect life, liberty and property and promot 5 the general welfare; 6 b) Advance the medium- and long-term needs of the Philippines; 7 c) Encourage the advancement of the industry's technology with emphasi 8 on existing indigenous knowledge, research and development; 9 d) Protect and advance the right of the people to a balanced and healthfu 10 ecology in accord with the rhythm and harmony of nature; 11 e) Value the dignity of every human person and guarantees full respect for 12 human rights; 13 f) Promote social justice in all phases of national development; 14 g) Recognize and promote the rights of indigenous cultural communitie 15 within the framework of national unity and development and protect the 16 right to self-determination of the indigenous and Moro peoples; 17 h) Protect and promote the right to health of the people and instill healt 18 consciousness among them;

+- Pursue an independent foreign policy.
+In its relations with other states the paramount consideration shall be national sovereignty, territorial integrity, national interest, and the right to self-determination; - j) Develop a self-reliant and independent national economy effectively controlled by Filipinos; - k) Ensure the autonomy of local governments;
-- and remove cultural inequities by equitably diffusing wealth and political power for the common good; - m.
-Encourage non-governmental, community-based, or sectoral organizations that promote the welfare of the nation; and

-SEC.
-3. - The State shall formulate a National Industrialization Program pursuant to the principles of agricultural modernization, development of industrial and manufacturing industries, and rational, sustainable, and equitable development of the national economy.
-The State shall, therefore, promote the development of mineral processing to maximize the benefits or value-added from mining.
-Towards this end, it shall encourage the establishment and development of manufacturing plants that will utilize locally processed mineral products as well as mining firms that will process mineral ores first for domestic purposes and before exporting them to other countries.

-Pursuant to the foregoing, the State shall implement a Mineral Management Plan that provides the framework for the utilization and management of the country's mineral resources, which will address the needs of the domestic economy and uphold the rights of industry workers, indigenous peoples and local communities.

-SEC.
-4. - The judicious stewardship of our mineral resources, as well as its exploration, development and utilization shall comply with the following principles:
+- Give highest priority to the enactment of measures that protect and enhance the right of all the people to human dignity, reduce social, economic, and political inequalities, and remove cultural inequities by equitably diffusing wealth and political power for the common good; - 11m) Encouragenon-governmental,community-based,orsectoral12organizations that promote the welfare of the nation; and - 13 n) Adopt and accept the generally accepted principles as embodied in the 14 International Covenant on Civil and Political Rights, International 15 Covenant on Economic, Social, Cultural Rights, UN Declaration on the 16 Rights of Indigenous Peoples, UN Convention on Biodiversity and other 17 international accords on human rights, labor rights, the rights of women 18 and children, and the protection and preservation of the environment, of 19 which the State is a party. - 20 Sec.
+3. - The State shall formulate a National Industrialization Program pursuant to the principles of agricultural modernization, development of industrial and 21 manufacturing industries, and rational, sustainable, and equitable development of the 22 23 national economy.
+The State shall, therefore, promote the development of mineral 24 processing to maximize the benefits or value-added from mining.
+Towards this end, it shall encourage the establishment and development of manufacturing plants that will 25 utilize locally processed mineral products as well as mining firms that will process 26 27 mineral ores first for domestic purposes and before exporting them to other countries. - Pursuant to the foregoing, the State shall implement a Mineral Management Plan that provides the framework for the utilization and management of the country's mineral resources, which will address the needs of the domestic economy and uphold the rights of industry workers, indigenous peoples and local communities. - 32 Sec.
+4. The judicious stewardship of our mineral resources, as well as its 33 exploration, development and utilization shall comply with the following principles: - a) The current export-orientation of mining is hereby reversed, and a domestic needs-based development of the industry shall be pursued by the State as a step towards achieving genuine economic development;